mogu-lab/probabilistic-foundations-of-ml/_sources/skills-check.md

 # Skills Check

-This course assumes knowledge of the topics and skills below.
+This course assumes knowledge of the topics and skills listed below.
 Although you may not have experience with every single one of these, we expect that by satisfying the prerequisites, you can self-learn whatever you're missing prior to the start of the course.
 Please take a moment to review the topics below.

 ## Coding